 Enjoy a stroll around one of inner-Melbourne's favourite parks.
-Beautiful, shady Princes Park has great walking paths, lovely trees, a pond - and offers something for everyone.
+Beautiful, shady Princes Park has great walking paths, lovely trees, dog-friendly spaces, a pond - something for everyone.

 Whether you're after a gentle, aesthetic walk close to the city, want to soak up some AFL history, or let your kids (or your dogs) run wild, then Princes Park is a great option!

 Lying just to the north of Melbourne's CBD (and its university and hospital precinct) Princes Park plays host to one of the state's oldest AFL teams, the Carlton Football Club.